 Enter Bird's Name in Search Box:

-There are least eight types of albatrosses that have been reported seen on the oceans surrounding North America.
-These are the largest seafaring pelagic birds in the world which include some of the longest distance traveling seabirds, who cover large areas of the oceans in one year.
+There are at least eight types of albatrosses that have been reported seen on the oceans surrounding North America.
+These are the largest seafaring pelagic birds in the world and include some of the longest distance traveling seabirds, who cover large areas of the oceans in one year.
 Among these pelagic seabirds are the Black-browed Albatross, Black-footed Albatross, Layson Albatross, Light-mantled Albatross, Short-tailed Albatross, Shy Albatross, Wandering Albatross and the Yellow-nosed Albatross.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.